What is the Soul and how should we describe it?

 The next words, such as emanation, breath, vehicle, accretions, and spark may all refer to formless things or conditions, but they all imply the material; just as air and all gases and fire are material; and therefore they are wrongly applied to the soul, which is both formless and non-material.

 Crantor, Plato, and Herakleides believed that the soul was exiled in the human body as a punishment.
 The latter adopted the Pythagorean and Platonic views of the human soul which he describes as a luminous, highly ethereal essence.
 But he was probably referring to what we call the Higher Self, or perhaps the 'spark', or golden ball, which our friend saw, both of which principles can be said to be 'exiled in the human body,' which is not true of the real soul.
-You can read more about Plato's views on the exile of the Soul in the human body in our translation of his 'Allegory of the Cave', taken from his Republic, in the sidebar on your right.
+You can read more about Plato's views on the exile of the Soul in the human body in our translation of his 'Allegory of the Cave', taken from his Republic, in the sidebar on your right, as well as in our three-part investigation of esoteric philosophy.

 Confusion of terms